 Is it Wrong to Have PICTURES of Christ?

 Exodus 20:3-4 says, "You shall not make for yourself a carved image, or any LIKENESS of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth; you shall not bow down to them or serve them" (Exodus 20:4-5).
-We believe this means we should not create any image of the true God -- regardless of whether or not it is worshipped.
+We believe this means we should not create any image of the true God to be worshipped.
 That includes pictures or images of Jesus.

 It is important to carefully guard against even OWNING any images of Jesus.
 In fact, it is evident from the lack of description of Jesus' appearance in the Bible that what Jesus looked like should not be an issue of concern.
 We don't even know what he looked like.
 "He grew up before him like a tender shoot, and like a root out of dry ground.
 He had NO BEAUTY OR MAJESTY to attract us to him, nothing in his appearance that we should desire him.
 He was despised and rejected by mankind, a man of suffering, and familiar with pain.
 Like one from whom people hide their faces he was despised, and we held him in low esteem."
 (Isaiah 53:2-3).
 Matthew 26:48,49 says Jesus had to be kissed in order for the soldiers to know which one He was.
 Jesus wore a beard (Isa.
 50:6).
 He was not a Nazarite because He drank wine (Matt.
 11:19) which was forbidden if under a Nazarite vow (Num.
 6:3).
 Therefore He did not have long hair which is a "shame" (1 Cor.
 11:14).
 Yet most images of him portray a man with long hair.
 They are FALSE IMAGES.
 "Though you have NOT SEEN Him, you love Him; and even though you DO NOT SEE Him now, you believe in Him and are filled with an inexpressible and glorious joy" (1 Peter 1:8).
 “To whom will ye liken God? or, what LIKENESS will ye compare unto him?”
 (Isa.
 40:18).
 “Forasmuch then as we are the offspring of God, we ought not to think that the Godhead is like unto gold, or silver, or stone, graven BY ART OR MAN’S DEVICE.
 And THE TIMES OF THIS IGNORANCE God winked at; BUT NOW COMMANDETH ALL MEN EVERY WHERE TO REPENT.”
 (Acts 17:29-30).
 You "thoughtest that I was altogether such an one as thyself: but I will reprove thee" (Psa.
 50:21).
 The true Christ is God-man; “Immanuel, God with us” (1 Tim.
 3:16; Matt.
 1:23).
 The heathen “became vain in their imaginations, they presently changed the glory of the incorruptible God, into IMAGES made like to corruptible man, and to birds, and four-footed beasts, and creeping things” (Rom.
 1:21-23).
 John 4:24 says, “God is a Spirit: and they that worship him must worship him in spirit and in truth.”
 2 Corinthians 5:7 says, “For we walk by faith, not by sight.”
 John 20:29 says, “Jesus saith unto him, Thomas, because thou hast seen me, thou hast believed: BLESSED ARE THEY THAT HAVE NOT SEEN, AND YET HAVE BELIEVED.”

-Do Not Create an Image of the True God -- Regardless of Whether or Not It is Worshipped
+Do Not Create an Image of the True God to Bow Down and Worship

 "You saw NO FORM of any kind the day the Lord spoke to you at Horeb out of the fire.
 Therefore watch yourselves very carefully, so that you do not become corrupt and make for yourselves an idol (Hebrew "image" -- not idol), an image of any shape, whether formed like a man or a woman, or like any animal on earth or any bird that flies in the air, or like any creature that moves along the ground or any fish in the waters below.
 And when you look up to the sky and see the sun, the moon and the stars—all the heavenly array—do not be enticed into bowing down to them and worshiping things the Lord your God has apportioned to all the nations under heaven.
 But as for you, the Lord took you and brought you out of the iron-smelting furnace, out of Egypt, to be the people of his inheritance, as you now are" (Deuteronomy 4:15-20).